This post may contain affiliate links, please see the privacy policy for details.

 - 1 Cup unsalted butter

-- 8 Oz cream cheese
+- 8 Ounces cream cheese

-- 2 1/4 Cup flour
+- 2 ¼ Cups all purpose flour

-Filling
+For the Filling

-- 4 Oz cream cheese
+- 4 Ounces cream cheese

-- 2 Tbsp powdered sugar
+- 2 Tablespoons powdered sugar

-- 1 Cup jam I used strawberry
+- 1 Cup jam, I used strawberry

 Instructions